-There are a number of factors that can affect how quickly you can get your products to market.
-Starting with issues in the development stages, to logistical operations, such as delivery dates.
+There are a number of factors that affect how quickly you get your products to market.
+These include problems in the development stages, to logistical operations, such as delivery dates.

 Sourcing product data

-- Where is the data coming from?
+- Where’s the data coming from?

 - What format is it coming in?

-- Can your business process that data easily?
+- Can you easily process that data?

-- Does it need converting?
+- Does it need to be converted or translated?

 - How will the data map onto the structure for storing and processing it internally?

-The optimisation process
+The optimization process

-Visibility and Control over your Product Data
+Visibility and Control over your product data

-It is crucial that you know how far along your product data is in the optimisation process.
+It’s key to know how far along your product data is in the optimization process.
 PIM software will help you to gain a clear picture of completeness.

 Distribution of data to sales channels